Rao Kandhal: Death and legacy

 During a Battle near the present day town of Sahwa, while leading the forces of Bikaner Rawat Kandhal faced a strong resistance by the imperial forces of Bahlol Lodi led by Sarang Khan, the governor of Hisar.
 During the battle his saddle somehow broke and taking advantage of that Sarang Khan encircled him.
 He valiantly died fighting and even crossed blades with Sarang Khan himself.
 It is said that 21 corpses of the enemy laid dead around him.
 The battle resulted in the death of the 73-year-old Rathore chief.
 His wife, Deevariji committed Sati at Sahawa.
 Various bards were written about him describing the events of his last Battle and his contributions to the kingdoms of Marwar and Bikaner.

 Rao Bagha (one of his sons) at the time was along with his son Rao Banir.
 He convinced Rao Bika of Bikaner (Kandhalji's nephew) and Rao Jodha of Marwar (Kandhalji's older brother) to combine their forces to seek revenge.
-Between 1490-1491 Rao Bagha led his forces against Sarang Khan and exacted revenge for his father's death by defeating him at Sahawa.
+Between 1490 and 1491 Rao Bagha led his forces against Sarang Khan and exacted revenge for his father's death by defeating him at Sahawa.
 Rao Bagha was killed in this battle.

 After his death, instead of his grandson Rao Banir who was then a minor, the titles of Rawat Kandhal went to Rao Raj Singh (of Rajasar who later on founded his own principality of Jaitpur) owing to political intrigue.
 Rao Banir went to Sahawa, and later shifted his seat to Shivgarh Ghanghu where he finally settled.
 Many thikanas emerged from his descendants later on, including CHURU, THAILASAR.
 Many junior thikanas also emerged including Ghantel, Khandawa, Kallasar, Lohsana, Karanpura, Jaitpur, Depalsar, Dudwa, Lakhau, Jhariya, Jhanjhani, among others.

 The Kandhalot clan- the descendants of Rawat Kandhal which formed an integral part of the Bikaner state are today divided into 3 subdivisions- Rawatot (descendants of Rawat Raj Singhji), Banirot (descendants of Rao Banirji- son of Rao Bagha) and Saidasot (descendants of Rao Ardakmalji).
 The headseat of the Kandhalot clan was the Thikana of Rawatsar (made by the descendants of Rawat Raj Singhji).